-Representing 7% of the business of Danone in 2014, China is ranked fourth among the countries where the group makes its biggest sales.
+Representing 7% of the business Danone in 2014, China is ranked fourth among the countries where the group makes its biggest sales.
 Danone settled in China in 1987 and today it owns 18 factories and has more than 10 000 employees in the Empire of the Middle.
-Its main branches on the territory are in order of importance waters, child nutrition, medical nutrition and dairy products.
+Its main branches on the territory are in order of importance water, child nutrition, medical nutrition, and dairy products.

 Adapt to the local market

 Develop the product lines the Chinese consumers need

 When one hears Danone, he thinks of yogurt.
 And it is with its yogurt that Danone first launched its brand on the Chinese market in the 80s.
 Even if the consumption of yogurts has been growing significantly since the 90s, it’s a fact that dairy products are not part of the Asian tradition.
 Chinese people eat on average 25 times fewer yogurts per capita than French people.
 That’s why the brand decided to diversify its activity and focus on three main branches:

 First, water, because tap water in China is not drinkable.
 Child nutrition because after the numerous food insecurity scandals concerning local products, Chinese parents were turning to foreign products to make sure that what they fed their children was safe.
 Finally, biscuits because the demand for this kind of western product had been growing since the country opened up to the world in the late 80s and even more recently with a growing middle class.

 In every of its product ranges, Danone worked diligently at adapting to criteria that Chinese consumers are quite sensitive to health benefits.
 The brand has been trying to improve the composition of the product aimed at the Chinese market and the nutritional assets are always highlighted on the packaging.
 Though the Prince biscuits have been enriched in iron and among its dairy products, Actimel and Activia are the most successful, with commercials emphasizing their benefits for health.